-RENEE MONTAGNE, host:
+RENEE MONTAGNE, Host:

 And we still don't know how far and wide that oil spill in the Gulf will spread.
 The threat is forcing many to make contingency plans.
 NPR's Greg Allen reports about the worries at a big tourist destination in Miami, the Seaquarium.

-Unidentified Woman: Ladies and gentlemen, boys and girls, once again, the (unintelligible) is open.
+GREG ALLEN: Unidentified Woman: Ladies and gentlemen, boys and girls, once again, the (unintelligible) is open.

 ALLEN: Several times a day, visitors can watch dolphin, killer whale and sea lion shows.
 General Manager Andrew Hertz says the Seaquarium - perched on Virginia Key in the middle of Biscayne Bay - enjoys advantages other aquariums and marine parks, like Sea World, don't have.

-But Seaquarium officials say a change in current, wind patterns or the arrival of a hurricane could instantly change that, polluting the water the marine park's 1,000 birds, mammals and fish depend on.
+ALLEN: But Seaquarium officials say a change in current, wind patterns or the arrival of a hurricane could instantly change that, polluting the water the marine park's 1,000 birds, mammals and fish depend on.

-Mr. EINAR GUSTAFSON (Park Services Director, Seaquarium): I take in 10,000 gallons a minute, 24 hours a day.
+EINAR GUSTAFSON: I take in 10,000 gallons a minute, 24 hours a day.

 ALLEN: Einar Gustafson is Seaquarium's park services director and the man who's now scrambling to develop a plan to safeguard the cleanliness of its seawater.

 GUSTAFSON: We're looking at wells to augment our water supply.
 We're looking at oil-water separators.
 There's lot of different options in there.

-General manager Andrew Hertz says the park's most vulnerable animals are its fish, like the rays swimming in one of its outside tanks.
+ALLEN: General manager Andrew Hertz says the park's most vulnerable animals are its fish, like the rays swimming in one of its outside tanks.

 HERTZ: We've got a spotted eagle ray right here coming by, and then we've got some southern sting rays in here.
 And they look like fairly hardy animals.
 But these guys are reliant on the cleanliness of this water for their oxygen.

-Greg Allen, NPR News, Miami.
+ALLEN: Greg Allen, NPR News, Miami.

-NPR transcripts are created on a rush deadline by a contractor for NPR, and accuracy and availability may vary.
+NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
-Please be aware that the authoritative record of NPR’s programming is the audio.
+Accuracy and availability may vary.
+The authoritative record of NPR’s programming is the audio record.